What is branding?

 - Where do you see your brand 5 years from now?

 Answer those questions and your designer should be ready to bring your brand identity to life and translate who you are as a brand into a series of design assets you can use across your products/services and marketing material.

 Engage a design team that has a proven track record and can get to the heart of your brand quickly.
 The right team will create unique visual design solutions that align with your brands’ values, reflects your brand’s mission, and appeal to your target market.

-All of the key branding design elements can eventually take the form of the brand style guide.
+All of the key branding design elements can eventually take the form of a brand style guide.
 This is a tangible document that will help unify your message on and offline.
 We will explore this in detail in our next blog post on this 3-part branding series =)

 What makes a successful visual brand identity?

 A simple logo alone does not make for a strong brand identity.
 Your brand’s identity needs to be a series of thoughtfully researched and designed elements that are designed with purpose with the following in mind;

 • Be Distinct: Designs that stand out among competitors.

 • Be Memorable: Designs with strong visual impact.